pauldijou/gulp-kickoff/post.md

       // JS pipeline: uglify (concat + minify), append version
       js: [$.uglify(), $.rev()]
     }))
-    .pipe(gulp.dest($.paths.build));
+    .pipe(gulp.dest($.paths.build.dest));
 });
 ~~~

-As we can see, all our files will be uglified to produced a final `app.min.js` file (1st step of the pipeline) and then, thanks to [gulp-rev](link), it will append a suffix to the filename based on a hash of the file content, like `app.min-06e3ba26.js`, so that each time you change the content, a new name will be assigned.
+As we can see, all our JavaScript files will be uglified to produced a final `app.min.js` file (1st step of the pipeline) and then, thanks to [gulp-rev](https://www.npmjs.org/package/gulp-rev), it will append a suffix to the filename based on a hash of the file content, like `app.min-06e3ba26.js`, so that each time you change the content, a new name will be assigned.
 Just perfect for browser caching.

 We could use whatever tools we want.
 If you prefer CSSO than basic CSS minification, just replace `$.minifyCss` with `$.csso` (after installing the plugin) and you're done!

-The final result will be inside the `build` folder, including the new `index.html` with the new resource imports based on the new generated names.
+The final result will be inside the `deploy` folder, including the new `index.html` with the new resource imports based on the new generated names.
 You just need to copy/paste it to your production server, and that's it.
 Enjoy!

+## Final thoughts

+We didn't cover all the topics handled by the project (like SVG to icons or image minification) but feel free to [dive into the code](https://github.com/pauldijou/gulp-kickoff) (which isn't really hard), check the [README](https://github.com/pauldijou/gulp-kickoff/blob/master/README.md) and kickoff your next big project using Gulp!